Leopold von Ranke: Career

 In 1824, Ranke launched his career with the book Geschichten der romanischen und germanischen Völker von 1494 bis 1514 (Histories of the Latin and Teutonic Peoples from 1494 to 1514) in which he used an unusually wide variety of sources for a historian of the age, including "memoirs, diaries, personal and formal missives, government documents, diplomatic dispatches and first-hand accounts of eye-witnesses".
 In that sense, he leaned on the traditions of philology but emphasized mundane documents instead of old and exotic literature.

 After the minister of education was impressed with the work of a historian who did not have access to the nation's great public libraries, Ranke was given a position in the University of Berlin, where he was a professor for nearly fifty years, starting in 1825.
 At the university, he used the seminar system and taught how to check the value of sources.
 Ranke became deeply involved in the dispute between the followers of the legal professor Friedrich Carl von Savigny, who emphasized the varieties of different periods of history, and the followers of the philosopher Georg Wilhelm Friedrich Hegel, who saw history as the unfolding of a universal story.
 Ranke supported Savigny and criticized the Hegelian view of history as being a one-size-fits-all approach.
 Also during his time in Berlin, Ranke became the first historian to use the forty-seven volumes that comprised the diplomatic archives of Venice from the 16th and 17th centuries.
 Since many archives opened up during this time, he sent out his students to these places to recruit information.
-In his classrooms, he would discuss the sources that his students would find and would emphasize that history should be told "the way it happened".
+In his classrooms, he would discuss the sources that his students would find and would emphasize that history should be told "as it really happened" (wie es eigentlich gewesen).
 Therefore, he is often seen as "the pioneer of a critical historical science".
 Meanwhile, Ranke came to prefer dealing with primary sources as opposed to secondary sources.

 It was in Vienna where the friendship of Friedrich von Gentz and the protection of Klemens von Metternich opened to him the Venetian Archives, a fresh source, the value of which he first discovered; it is still not exhausted.
 He found time to write a short book entitled Die Serbische Revolution (1829) from material supplied to him by Vuk Karadžić, a Serb who had himself been witness to the scenes he related during the First Serbian Uprising in 1804.
 This was afterwards expanded into Serbien und die Turkei im 19 Jahrhundert (1879).